 Present: Tom Johnson, Pat Stevenson, George Boettner, Andrew Baker

-Guest: Dan Post, Emily DeVoto
+Guests: Dan Post, Emily DeVoto

 Staff: Cynthia Boettner

-Meeting Minutes: September 22 meeting were unanimously approved – motion by Pat Stevenson, 2nd by Emily DeVoto
+Meeting Minutes: September 22 meeting were unanimously approved as amended – motion by Pat Stevenson, 2nd by Andrew Baker.

 MassSAVE Communities First: Pat reported that the postcard project completed 440 postcards.
 The 2 middle schoolers who volunteered completed 40 postcards.
 Pat and a friend did the rest.
 Tom moved that the committee approve purchase of 460 postcard stamps – George 2nd.
 The motion was approved unanimously.
-Pat will be reimbursed by the town.
+Pat used the town credit card to purchase stamps.

 Cynthia says she will be attending the Autumn Farmers Market at BSE on Sunday, Nov.
 20 to do MassSAVE promotion.
 Others are welcome to join Cynthia.
 She will use the same presentation materials she used at the Grange Fair.